PWDullano/oo-js-rb-practice/README.md

 ## TODO

+* Build one that has more iteration / accumulators
+  * find
+  * filter
+  * all? / any?

 * Build a soda machine class
   * has various amounts of various sodas
   * sodas have different prices